 The offside wing is a still a bit forwards of the bonnet and the grille, but at least the grille is recessed by the same amount top to bottom both sides.
 Before this the lower part of the grille on the offside was recessed by a good inch:

-Current grilles are too wide to fit between the wings because the 'U'channel has not been fully formed.
+August 2022: Complaints on the MGOC forum of replacement grilles being too wide for the gap between the wings.
+The problem seems to be the 'U'-channel that forms the grill surround has not been fully formed and the outer flange sticks out sideways fouling the wings, instead of pointing straight back.
 The flange sticks out at an angle instead of pointing straight back.
 Ventilation pipe crimps were used here to force the flange to 'lie down' at the corners: (John Keane)

-Bee's bought over 30 years ago has the 'U' fully-formed with the flange at right-angles to the front face and parallel with the sides of the aperture giving a clearance to the wing, even at the top corners:
+Bee's has the 'U' fully-formed with the flange at right-angles to the front face and parallel with the sides of the aperture giving a clearance to the wing, even at the top corners.
+This also shows the honeycomb with the raised diagonals going from upper left to lower right: